 Budget Section Instructions 1.
-Salaries and Wages Identify each person whose salary or wages will be paid with IMLS funds or by cost share, provide their names, and describe their role in the project. • Document the method of cost computation by including the base salary or wages for each person and the percentage of time each person is allocated to the project activities, which may be shown as a percentage of time, number of days, or number of hours.
-If cost share is being provided by unpaid volunteers, explain how you arrived at the dollar amount used to represent the value of their services. • For new staff positions included in this project, provide information on how the estimated salary and wages align with industry standards and prevailing wages for your local area.
+Salaries and Identify each person whose salary or wages will be paid with IMLS funds or by cost share, provide their names, Wages and describe their role in the project.
+Document the method of cost computation by including the base salary or wages for each person and the percentage of time each person is allocated to the project activities, which may be shown as a percentage of time, number of days, or number of hours.
+If cost share is being provided by unpaid volunteers, explain how you arrived at the dollar amount used to represent the value of their services.
+For new staff positions included in this project, provide information on how the estimated salary and wages align with industry standards and prevailing wages for your local area.
 2. Fringe Benefits Identify your organization's fringe benefit rate (in percent) and the base (in dollars) to which the rate is applied for each person.
 If you have consolidated several persons' fringe benefits into a single line on the IMLS Budget Form, break out the detail here.
+3. Travel For each trip, explain the purpose of the trip and specify the points of origin and destination, the name of the traveler, and break out the costs of transportation, amounts.